wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

-[HashMap](#HashMap) is a scalable in-memory unique key-value container that is targeted at highly concurrent heavy workloads.
-It applies [EBR](#EBR) to its entry array management, thus enabling it to avoid container-level locking and data sharding.
+[HashMap](#HashMap) is a scalable in-memory unique key-value container that is targeted at highly concurrent write-heavy workloads.
+It applies [EBR](#EBR) to its hash table management in order to implement non-blocking resizing fine-granular locking; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.

 ### Examples